ADHD Test

 Adult ADHD Diagnostic Scale, ASRS-5 Test

-This brief self-report screener is used to identify the likelihood of clinically significant adult attention-deficit/hyperactivity symptoms.
-The Adult ADHD Self-Report Scale (ASRS-5) is intended to support initial case finding and to guide whether a more comprehensive clinical evaluation may be warranted.
+The Adult ADHD Self-Report Scale (ASRS-5) is a brief, clinically validated self-report screener used to identify the likelihood of clinically significant attention-deficit/hyperactivity disorder symptoms in adults.
+Developed in collaboration with the World Health Organization, it is intended to support initial case finding and guide whether a more comprehensive clinical evaluation may be warranted.
+The ASRS-5 is one of the most widely used online ADHD tests in both clinical practice and research settings worldwide.

 Author: psytests.org (2024)